ornamental/kvp-store/README.md

 a file unless the records ready to be collected occupy sufficiently much space in it.
 The garbage collection on a file moves all the remaining records to the end of the 'log' and removes the file that has become redundant.

 The storage handles very big writing transactions (up to terabytes) without much impact on the RAM.
 It works best with shorter keys.

+## Usage
+The principal interface is `VersionedStorage` serving to begin reading and modifying transactions on an MVCC storage.
+Read-only transactions are represented by the `Reader` interface, modifying transactions are represented by the `Writer` interface, both extending `java.lang.AutoCloseable` (in fact, `Writer` is a `Reader`).
+The supplied concrete implementation of the `VersionedStorage` interface is the class `GroupingFileStorage`.

+Keys and values supplied to the storage transaction methods are represented by the `Key` interface, whose implementations must be able to return a byte array representing a key, and the `Value` interface, whose implementations must be aware of the size of data they hold and (in its most general form) be able to return a `ReadableByteChannel` as the data supplier.

+Note that the `Key` implementations **must** override `equals(Object)` and `hashCode()` methods so that instances returning equal binary representations are equal.
+The default behaviour is implemented in the `AbstractKey` class.

+There exist ready implementations of the `Value` interface wrapping `byte[]` and `InputStream` instances (`ByteArrayValue` and `InputStreamValue`, respectively).

 ## Build prerequisites